 There are two types of medication that are available in the UK approved for use by the NHS.
 These are Zyban (bupropion) and Champix (varenicline).
 They are not nicotine replacements.

-Zyban alters the level of some feel good chemicals in your brain.
+Zyban alters the level of some feel-good chemicals in your brain.
 How it works isn’t fully understood.
 Although it seems to reduce the withdrawal symptoms that you experience when you stop smoking.
-It also works to reducing your need to smoke.
+It also works to reduce your need to smoke.
 You start taking Zyban 1 week before your quit date.